 As a web designer, you’ll need to understand the fundamental principles of graphic design to create appealing websites.

 The field of user experience is about this aspect of any product.
 As a web designer, you’ll need to understand the principles of user experience to create usable websites.
-These are websites that make it easy both for users and business owners to achieve their respective goals.
+These websites make it easy for users and business owners to achieve their respective goals.

 Understanding the principles of web accessibility will help you build sites that are usable by everyone.
 You can make sure you don’t alienate those with disabilities.